The Convention Center is ADA compliant. As new standards are introduced, it is our goal to implement those changes or upgrades in a timely manner.

 Delivery address must reference the name of the event location (i.e. hall or meeting room), show contact name and must not arrive until the first contracted show day.
 Additional information will be provided by your Event Manager.

-Guest Services are provided exclusively by the Convention Center for door persons, ticket takers and coat and luggage check attendants.
-All set-up equipment, bank and tags are provided by the Convention Center.
+Guest Services are provided exclusively by the Convention Center for door persons and ticket takers.

 The Convention Center provides a complimentary number of Guest Services staff for your event.
 Uniformed Guest Services Staff serve as greeters at the front door and as information and direction specialists in the lobbies.